 Aside from having budget constraints, couples are sometimes wary of inviting children because let's face it, children are unpredictable.
 I've had my share of "kiddie moments"; thus, I thought of the following reminders:

-They stayed seated outside the perimeter of the dance floor until
+Look at how well-behaved these children were during the event.
+They stayed seated outside the perimeter of the dance floor until the time I ended the programme.
+Love them! |

 The Invitation: